kunle123-ui/kunle/Testnet:-Public.md

 # Accounts on Testnet

-You're golden, before you begin first you'll need your account name and EOS public key handy.
+Before you begin first you'll need your account name and EOS public key handy.

 - Discover your account name
     - Find your account name(s) assigned in genesis by entering the ETH address or EOS Public Key you believe is included in the snapshot into the [Account Name Lookup](https://eosio.github.io/genesis/tools/account-name/index.html) tool